dimenoste/perf-pushswap/README.md

 ![Example Plot](plots/complex_n500.png)

-porduce by the benchmark for a complex algo (new subject as of 2026)
+porduced by the benchmark for a complex algo (new subject as of 2026)
 ```bash
 ./bench ./push_swap 500 complex
 ```